This oven baked chicken dish is a family favorite that brings warmth and comfort to the table!

 Can I use chicken drumsticks instead of a whole chicken?

 Absolutely!
 Chicken drumsticks, thighs, or even breasts work beautifully.
-Just adjust the cooking time if the pieces are smaller.
+Just adjust the cooking time if the pieces are smaller and if the chicken is boneless.
+Boneless will cook way quicker than bone-in.

 Can I make this recipe with brown rice?